jaynanduri/LinkedLens/README.md

 ![alt text](images/image-7.png)

 #### Logging and Tracking
 - Logs are generated at each step and for all functions.

-- Errors are captured and logged for easy debugging and resolution.

-#### Notification
-All DAGs send an email notification updating the status.
-#### Logging and Tracking
-- Logs are generated at each step and for all functions.
 - The logs are currently collected using the in-built Airflow logger